TorgeGraner/algebra/README.md

 as long the number of integers entered is a perfect square.

 ## Algorithm
 The algorithm calculates the characteristic polynomial of the given matrix and searches (by brute force) for a factorization.
-For each linear factor, it determines a base for the corresponding generalized Eigenspaces and combines them to a complete base.
+For each linear factor, it determines a base for the corresponding generalized eigenspaces and combines them to a complete base.
 If the characteristic polynomial does not break down completely, return a partial base.

 Since some functions, such as matrix inversion, require multiplicative inverses, when using a Ring R, results might have to be multiplied by a scalar.
 Take for example the following integer matrix, which is invertible over the rationals but not over the integers: